DanPoznanski/mywebcum/content/posts/Windows Server 2025/index.md

 ![img2](images/2.png)

-after change the name of server
+After change the name of server and restart

 ![img3](images/3.png)